DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [2022 Cloud Native Technology Inventory and Outlook](https://mp.weixin.qq.com/s/yRMTS5z15-PERwlameMOIw)

-    The article takes stock of the development of cloud-native in 2022 from both the underlying basic technology and scenario-based application technology: the mixed part brings efficiency improvement; Serverless completes standardization based on containers; Service Mesh makes new attempts, the landing method is still being explored; the FinOps concept is rapidly developing under the major theme of cost reduction and efficiency increase Development, etc.
+    The article takes stock of the development of cloud native in 2022 from both the underlying basic technology and scenario-based application technology: the mixed part brings efficiency improvement; Serverless completes standardization based on containers; Service Mesh makes new attempts, the landing method is still being explored; the FinOps concept is rapidly developing under the major theme of cost reduction and efficiency increase Development, etc.

 - [In-depth analysis of Containerd - NRI articles](https://mp.weixin.qq.com/s/2LrWqOtqIfbIzWG9fv5ANA)